znajjar/JUReg/README.md

 If you're on another OS you'll have to fix the directory in the source code.

 * `selenium` - pip install selenium
-You also have to download [geckodriver](https://github.com/mozilla/geckodriver/releases) and put it in PATH.
+You also have to download [geckodriver](https://github.com/mozilla/geckodriver/releases) and put it in PATH or just place it in the same directory as your code.

 Usage
 ===